alcinnz/Odysseus-support/_guides/why-do-tabs-lose-history.md

 * Calling <code>history.pushState</code> in JavaScript.
 Got security errors.
 * Treating the history list as mutable.
 Only causes errors to be reported behind the scenes without fixing the problem.
 * Considered manually navigating to previous pages.
 Concluded that'll only horribly confuse WebKit.

+---

+1. Specifically WebKitGTK appears to have done their part, but I'm waiting on Debian to package that commit in a software update.